-- The Federal Government has extended the Mandatory Lockdown Period until 17 July 2020. - The Federal Tax Authority has declared the suspension of procedural legal terms between 18 March and 17 July 2020. - The City of Buenos Aires Tax Authority has declared a suspension of procedural legal terms between 16 March and 17 July 2020. - The Province of Buenos Aires Tax Authority has declared the suspension of procedural legal terms until 17 July 2020. - In addition, the payment of certain taxes and related filings have been postponed by local jurisdictions.
+- The Federal Government has extended the Mandatory Lockdown Period until 20 September 2020. - The Federal Tax Authority has declared the suspension of procedural legal terms between 18 March and 20 September 2020. - The City of Buenos Aires Tax Authority has declared a suspension of procedural legal terms between 16 March and 14 August 2020. - The Province of Buenos Aires Tax Authority has declared the suspension of procedural legal terms until 30 August 2020. - In addition, the payment of certain taxes and related filings have been postponed by local jurisdictions. - On 29 July 2020, the Federal Tax Court decided to lift the extraordinary suspension terms and resume the procedural terms with respect to the electronic files, as of 10 August 2020. - On 26 August 2020, Law No. 27562 was published in the Official Gazette, by which the provisions of the Payment Facilities Regime 2020 regarding federal taxes and social security obligations are expanded and modified.
+The benefits include the cancellation of debts with payment facilities plans of up to 120 installments; the write-off of interests, fines and other penalties for tax and social security obligations; an exemption from the tax component up to ARS 17,500; special deductions; amortization benefits, among others.